-Our keynote speakers have approached the fundamental questions addressed within this conference in their work, and one of our aims within this symposium is to bring approaches from different fields together for a lively discussion.
+Our keynote speakers have approached the fundamental questions addressed within this conference in their work, and one of our aims here is to bring approaches from different fields together for a lively discussion.

 N. Katherine Hayles